 Intercepting traffic

-You have take the following actions on each message:
+You have take the following actions available for each message:

-• Forward message.
-Any changes you have made to message data will be applied before forwarding.
+• Forward message including any changes you have made to message data.

 Messages can be sorted by clicking a column header.
 Columns can be reordered by dragging them horizontally.
 Message sort order, visible columns and their order is persisted across app launches, so you always return to the same view you were in previously.